psidex/playlist2podcast/README.md

 ## Running & Config

+The requirements in `requirements.txt` need installing first, you can do this your own way or by doing `pip install -r requirements.txt`.

 Run p2p with `python main.py`, or see below for Docker.

 Once running p2p will check for playlist updates once every 24 hours.